Effingham Community Schools Home

 To compete in higher education or the workplace, our kids must have a good education.
 And that means we must have up-to-date schools.
 That’s what this proposal provides.
 And it does so without relying on property taxes.

 We’ve always ended up doing the right thing for our kids in providing quality public education.
-It’s time that we do so once again.
-This proposal is a long term solution to provide the type of schools our kids need and deserve.
+This proposal is a long term solution to provide the type of schools our kids need and deserve in order to compete in today's economy.

-Citizens living in counties all over our state have passed this County School Facilities Sales Tax.
+Over half the counties in Illinois (57/102) have passed this County School Facilities Sales Tax including neighboring counties like Cumberland, Coles, Fayette, Jasper, Shelby, Richland and Marion.
+(See map CSFT Map 9.13.24.png) Examples of close-by schools built or renovated with the CSFT can be found in Richland County, Mt.
+Zion, Mahomet-Seymour, Champaign and many other school districts.
 That means tens of thousands are benefiting from property tax relief.
 And that means tens of thousands of kids are going to school in improved facilities.
 It is good for kids.
 It is good for taxpayers.
 It is good for communities.
 It is a great investment in our future.

 Frequently Asked Questions